 rigs − scheduled to be delivered by the end of 2014 − Ensco is

 expected to achieve significant growth.
-Ensco has $12 billion
+Ensco has $10 billion of

 company's solid backlog position provides it with excellent cash

 sheet and sufficient liquidity help it to address operational or

 The company retains a Zacks Rank #3 (short-term Hold rating) like